19 February – 24 March

 Note: Malergården is located at the end of a narrow, one-way gravel road, so drive slowly, use the turning areas and watch out for the deep ditches.

-The museum is open from Easter until the autumn holidays and has both a café and a museum shop.
+The museum is open all year round and has both a café and a museum shop.

 Read more about the café at the bottom under “Your visit".